MurderFromMars/HandheldStreamingServiceUtility/README.md

 - Flatpak
 - steamos add to steam
   (included by default on most handheld oriented distros; available in the AUR; may require manual installation on others)

-## Browser Selection

-When the script launches, you will be asked which browser should handle all streaming shortcuts.
-You can choose:

-1. Google Chrome — broad compatibility
-2. Brave Browser — privacy focused option

-Your selection applies to all services added during that session.

 ## Supported Services